 For these reasons, turnover is something which businesses would very much like to avoid, but they don't always know how.
 While some turnover is inevitable, putting employee retention strategies into place can help ease an employer's pain.

 According to the U.S. Census Bureau, nearly 70% of businesses have fewer than 20 employees.
 It is likely that many of those firms do not have a formal Human Resources division, and too often end up throwing the proverbial "mud at the wall" when it comes to retention.
 There's always the option of hiring an HR outsourcing firm to assist with a businesses' employee retention strategies, but that's not always in the budget.
-So, where does a business owner start with his retention strategy?
+So, where does a business owner start with their retention strategy?

 Employee retention rate is a good statistic for an employer to calculate periodically, perhaps on a quarterly or bi-annual basis.
 Keep track of this rate via a shared company spreadsheet to spot trends and troubleshoot employee issues.
 The formula is simple.
 Divide the number of employees who left during a period by the total number of employees at the end of a period to get the percentage.
 Here's an example: